Buyer's Frequently Asked Questions

 Do I really need an agent?

-Not really.
-But a buyers agent works for you!
-There are major advantages to having an agent on your side.
+Unless you have a buyer's agent, the agents involved in the transaction are working in the best interest of the seller.
+Not to mention, there are major advantages to having an agent on your side before you sit down to write the offer.
 I can help negotiate the best deal on your behalf, give you access to the MLS, send out listings before they hit the market, and give you easy access to the homes you want to see.
 Also, I will be your personal guide through the home buying process, giving you invaluable resources to make the process go as smoothly as possible.

 What is a buyer agency agreement and why should I sign one?